-Notes: The table reports estimates for discretion from regressions, which include linear (quadratic) [cubic] {quartic} polynomial in the difference of the reserve price from the 300,000 euro threshold, an indicator variable equal 1 if the reserve price is below 300,000 euro and Fixed Effect for each region-year (20 regions and years 2000-2005).
-Rows 1 (3) [5] {7} and 2 (4) [6] {8} of Panel A report the estimates of the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal 1 if the reserve price is below 300,000 euro (ITT effects).
-Rows 9 (11) [13] {15} and 8 (10) [12] {16} of Panel B report the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal 1 if the reserve price is below 300,000 euro (ITT effects).
+Notes: The table reports estimates for discretion from regressions, which include linear (quadratic) [cubic] {quartic} polynomial in the difference of the reserve price from the 300,000 euro threshold, an indicator variable equal 1 if the reserve price is below 300,000 euro and Fixed Effect for each region-year pair (20 regions and years 2000-2005).
+Rows 1 (3) [5] {7} and 2 (4) [6] {8} of Panel A report the estimates of the Coefficient and SEs (in parenthesis) of the regression of the outcomes on an indicator variable equal 1 if the reserve price is below 300,000 euro [ITT effects].
 Rows 9 (11) [13] {15} and 8 (10) [12] {16} of Panel B report the IV-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal 1 if the reserve price is below 300,000 euro as instrument (Fuzzy RDD).
-The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 3, the number of bidders; in column 4, Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the cavarding cost; in column 7, Local Winner, a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S.R.L a dummy equal to one for a winner that has won at least one other auctions reports the number of observations; Average reports the average value of the dependent variables are: in 200, 200 eure, (2012) procedure.
-SEs are clu
+The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 3, the number of bidders; in column 4, Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost; in column 7, Local Winner, a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S. R. L. a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S. R. L. a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 colum

-Source: Statistics for all the public road works tendered between 2000 and 2005, with reserve price $y \in [2, 5]$ , in 100,000 euro (2005 equivalents).
+Source: Statistics for all the public road works tendered between 2000 and 2005, with reserve price $y \in [2, 5]$, in 100,000 euro (2005 equivalents).
 The number of observations is smaller compared the full sample described in Table 1, because we restrict the analysis the optimal bandwidth sample, as in Imbens and Kalyanaraman (2012).

-Figure B.1: Discontinuity Test of Auctions Reserve Price Around the Threshold for Roads
+Figure B.1: Discontinuity Test of Auctions Reserve Price Around the Threshold for Roads euros (2005 equivalents).